OpenEvalProject/evals/manuscripts/elife-68541/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/68541/elife-68541-fig2-v2.jpg)

 **Figure 2.:** (A) Local field potential (LFP) signal.
 (B) Pyramidal cell (PY) membrane potential.
 (C) Interneuron (IN) membrane potential.
 (D) Extracellular potassium concentration.
 (E) Intracellular sodium concentration.
 (F) Intracellular chloride concentration.
 In the interictal phase (0–60 s), the model generated irregular background firing and the ion concentrations were at their resting values (A–F).
 The current injected into the interneuron at second 60 (C) yellow triggered fast IN spiking (C), black which also manifested as low voltage fast (LVF) activity in the LFP signal (A) Approximately 10 s after the initiation of the SLE, PY cells initiated tonic firing that subsequently shifted to bursting (B) The behavior of the PY cells was reflected in the LFP trace which showed irregular activity and synchronized bursting (A) The SLE terminated at approximately second 120 and was followed by postictal EEG suppression (PES) (A–C).
 The cellular activity was accompanied by significant ion concentration shifts.
 Extracellular potassium in the somatic compartment increased sharply and remained elevated throughout the SLE (D) dark blue.
 The [K+]o increase in the dendritic compartment was slower and less pronounced (D) violet.
-The intracellular sodium increased gradually toward a plateau (E) The intracellular chloride accumulated steadily throughout the SLE (F).Figure 2—source data 1.
+The intracellular sodium increased gradually toward a plateau (E) The intracellular chloride accumulated steadily throughout the SLE (F).

 A comparison of the simulation results with the available experimental data is shown in Figure 3.
 In the isolated guinea pig brain, the SLE activity with an LVF onset pattern (Figure 3A, top trace) was induced by 3 min arterial application of bicuculine.
 The transition from preictal to ictal state which occurred at approximately second 10 was associated with a strong discharge of fast-spiking interneurons (Figure 3A, third trace) and transient silencing of the PY cells (Figure 3A, second trace).
 Within a few seconds from the initiation of the sustained interneuron discharge, the principal PY cells were recruited first into tonic firing and subsequently into bursting discharges which were visible in the PY membrane potential and LFP signals.
 [K+]o sharply increased at the onset of the SLE and remained elevated afterward (Figure 3A, bottom trace).
 The in silico results (shown for comparison in the same timescale in Figure 3B) replicated the experimental data in many respects including LFP signal characteristics, cellular firing pattern and [K+]o time course.

 ![Figure 3.](https://cdn.elifesciences.org/articles/68541/elife-68541-fig3-v2.jpg)

 **Figure 3.:** (A) Experimental recordings of a seizure-like event (SLE) in the in vitro isolated whole guinea pig brain preparation (de Curtis et al., 2006; Gnatkovsky et al., 2008; Uva et al., 2015).
 From top to bottom: LFP signal, intracellular recording of pyramidal cell (PY) and interneuron (IN), extracellular potassium.
 The onset of the SLE was associated with increased IN firing, silencing PY and low-voltage fast (LVF) activity in the LFP signal.
 Approximately 10 s after the onset of the SLE, the PY exhibited a tonic and then burst firing behavior.
 The extracellular potassium increased up to approximately 10 mM at the onset of the SLE and remained elevated afterward.
 (B) The activity patterns in the LFP signal, pyramidal cells, interneuron and [K+]o were reproduced accurately by the model.
 Signals presented in (A) were recorded in different experiments.
-LFP and interneuron data have been published previously (Gentiletti et al., 2017; Gnatkovsky et al., 2008) while pyramidal cell and [K+]o data have never been published before.Figure 3—source data 1.This zip archive contains experimental data shown in Figure 3.
-Seizure-like events were induced by 3 min arterial perfusion of 50 microM bicuculline and were recorded in the entorhinal cortex of the in vitro isolated whole guinea pig brain.
-The data are in the Matlab format (.mat).
-Matlab script (.m) loads the data from the file and creates the plot.
+LFP and interneuron data have been published previously (Gentiletti et al., 2017; Gnatkovsky et al., 2008) while pyramidal cell and [K+]o data have never been published before.

 In the simulations, the excitatory and inhibitory synaptic conductances were ‘clamped’ throughout the entire simulation period, hence, they could not contribute to the progression from one phase to another.
 Conversely, variations in ion concentrations were expected to affect neuronal excitability.
 For example, an increase in [K+]o reduces the driving force of K+ currents responsible for hyperpolarized resting membrane potential and spike repolarization.
 [Cl-]i accumulation causes depolarizing shift in EGABAa reducing the efficacy of GABAa inhibition.
 [Na+]i and [K+]o affect the rate of the Na+/K+-pump that transports three Na+ ions out of the cell for every two K+ ions pumped into the cell, thus producing an outward current.
 Accumulation of [K+]o and [Na+]i increases the pump rate and enhances the hyperpolarizing pump current.
 Hence, to determine the intrinsic mechanism that modulates excitability, we first investigated the behavior of the model in response to variations in extracellular potassium and intracellular sodium concentrations and next we considered the role of chloride dynamics.

-## The effects of [K+]o and [Na+]i on the network model
+### The effects of [K+]o and [Na+]i on the network model

 Activity-dependent changes in ion concentrations are slow compared to neuronal dynamics, which are relatively fast.
 To analyze such a system, with slow and fast timescales, it is possible to decouple the fast variables (e.g. membrane potential) from the slow variables (e.g. ionic concentrations).
 Accordingly, to analyze the role of [K+]o and [Na+]i in shaping single-cell and network dynamics, we disabled all mechanisms controlling ionic concentrations and analyzed the behavior of the model for different values of [K+]o and [Na+]i.
 The values of these variables were modified externally and treated as control parameters.
 To obtain improved affinity with the reference simulation (Figure 2), the chloride concentration in the somatic and dendritic compartments of the PY cells was set to 7 mM, which corresponded to its mean value during the SLE (Figure 2F).
 In the single-cell analysis, all synaptic connections were removed.
 In the network analysis, all synaptic connections were intact except afferent excitatory input, which was removed from PY cells to eliminate the stochastic component from the analysis; depolarizing current injection was removed from the interneuron.
 The behavior of a single PY cell was analyzed for different values of extracellular potassium concentration in the dendritic ([K+]o,dend) and somatic compartments ([K+]o,soma).
 During the analysis, for each fixed value of [K+]o,dend, we performed simulations when sweeping the [K+]o,soma value from 3 mM to 12 mM (in steps of 0.25 mM) in the forward and backward direction.
 The initial conditions for each [K+]o,soma value corresponded to the final states in the previous step.
 For each [K+]o,soma step, we simulated 5 s of activity.
 After a full sweep with all [K+]o,soma steps in both directions, the [K+]o,dend was increased and the analysis was repeated.
 The analysis was performed for the [K+]o,dend values in the range of 3–6 mM, in steps of 0.5 mM (or 0.25 mM and 0.125 mM if a better resolution was required).
 We found that the behavior of the single cell and network models was the same for increasing and decreasing steps of [K+]o,soma with small domains of bistability not larger than one step (0.25 mM) between the activity phases.
 Analysis of the dynamics of a single isolated cell for a reference value of [Na+]i at 10 mM can be found in Appendix 1—figure 1.
 In the network analysis, a full sweep with all [K+]o,soma and [K+]o,dend steps (as described above) was performed for three different values of [Na+]i,soma namely, 10 mM, 11 mM and 12 mM.
 Following Figure 2E we assumed, that corresponding values of [Na+]i,dend were lower and were 10 mM, 10.5 mM and 11 mM, respectively.
 The analysis results are shown in Figure 4A, in which the various activity patterns, i.e., rest, tonic firing and bursting are color-coded (as shown on the right).
 A comparison of the network activities for different values of [Na+]i in the three graphs in Figure 4A demonstrates that the main effect of an increase in [Na+]i was a shrinking of the tonic and bursting domains and an expansion of the resting domain due to upregulation of the hyperpolarizing effect of increased [Na+]i on the pump current.